adamspierer/time_stacker/README.md

     - os		[standard]
 	- datetime	[standard]

-NOTE: z_stacker is tested in a Python3.6 virtual environment.
+NOTE: time_stacker is tested in a Python3.6 virtual environment.
 Other programs have experienced difficulty with the `ffmpeg` in later Python versions, but may work.

 <h3>Installing</h3>